 - Sour Cream – One pint (16 oz) of sour cream.
 I use full fat because go big or go home.

 - Cream of Onion Soup – I like to use cream of onion but cream of chicken will work as well (do you want chicken in your potatoes? your call) or cream of celery.
+Try my easy cream of chicken soup replacement.

 - Cheddar Cheese – Shredded cheddar.